awsdocs/amazon-connect-admin-guide/doc_source/setup-queued-callback.md

 **Tip**
 There's no way to manually remove a callback from the queue\.
 You can either answer them, or wait 7 days until they are removed automatically\.

 1. If there is no answer when the Amazon Connect calls the customer, it retries based on the number of times you've specified\.

-If the call goes to voicemail, it's considered connected\.
+1. If the call goes to **voicemail**, it's considered connected\.

 ## How queued callbacks affect and queue limits<a name="queued-callback-limits"></a>
 + Queued callbacks count towards the queue size limit, but they are routed to the error branch\.
 For example, if you have a queue that handles callbacks and incoming calls, and that queue reaches the size limit: